foua-pps/atrain_match/README.txt

  * The compile_stat.py accumulates statistics uses the module statistics to accumulate statistics.

- * Program is updated wo be able to use CALIOP-CALIPSO, CPR (CloudSat), AMSR_E or CATS (ISS) as truth.
-Modules used to handle the truths (read, reshape, etc): cloudsat.py calipso.py
+ * Program is updated wo be able to use CALIOP-CALIPSO, CPR (CloudSat), AMSR_E, Synop
+   or CATS (ISS) as truth.
+Modules used to handle the truths (read, reshape, etc):
+      cloudsat.py
+      calipso.py